 - cervical incompetence in future pregnancies

-Another risk of D & E is infection in the uterus or fallopian tubes.
-See your doctor right away if you’re experiencing:
+Another risk of D&E is an infection in the uterus or fallopian tubes.
+Seek medical attention as soon as possible if you’re experiencing:

 - fever above 100.4°F (38°C)

 To help prevent infection, avoid the following for the first week:

 - swimming pools, hot tubs, and other bodies of water